 This procedure should be followed if site personnel receive a threat that may target an individual, a particular group or the entire school community.
 Such threats may be received by written note, e-mail communication or phone call.
-The School Administrator should ensure all threats are properly assessed.
+The School Administrator, Incident Commander or available manager should ensure all threats are properly assessed.

-- 1) The School Administrator will identify the type of threat and attempt to determine the individual(s) making the threat. - 2) The School Administrator will conduct the threat assessment. - 3) The School Administrator Team will assess the warning signs, risk factors, stabilizing factors and potential precipitating events to arrive at a categorical description of the risk for a particular point in time.
-There are five categories of risk as described by the Los Angeles Police Department:

-Category 1 - High violence potential; qualifies for arrest or hospitalization.

-Category 2 - High violence potential; does not qualify for arrest or hospitalization.

-Category 3 - Insufficient evidence for violence potential; sufficient evidence for the repetitive/intentional infliction of emotional distress upon others.

-Category 4 - Insufficient evidence for violence potential; sufficient evidence for the unintentional infliction of emotional distress upon others.

-Category 5 - Insufficient evidence for violence potential; insufficient evidence for emotional distress upon others.
+- 1) The School Leader will identify the type of threat and attempt to determine the individual(s) making the threat. - 2) The School Leader will conduct the threat assessment. - 3) The School Administrative Team (along with reporter) will assess the warning signs, risk factors, stabilizing factors and potential precipitating events to arrive at a categorical description of the risk for a particular point in time.
+There are five categories of risk as described by the Los Angeles Police Department: - Category 1 High violence potential; qualifies for arrest or hospitalization. - Category 2 High violence potential; does not qualify for arrest or hospitalization. - Category 3 Insufficient evidence for violence potential; sufficient evidence for the repetitive/intentional infliction of emotional distress upon others. - Category 4 Insufficient evidence for violence potential; sufficient evidence for the unintentional infliction of emotional distress upon others. - Category 5 Insufficient evidence for violence potential; insufficient evidence for emotional distress upon others. - 4) In categorizing the risk, the School Leader will attempt to answer two questions: (1) Is the individual moving on a path towards violent action?
+(2) Is there evidence to suggest movement from thought to action? - 5) The School Leader will assess the warning signs by evaluating the associated oral, written or electronic threatening communications. - 6) The School Leader will recommend appropriate action.

-- 4) In categorizing the risk, the School Administrator will attempt to answer two questions: (1) Is the individual moving on a path towards violent action?
-(2) Is there evidence to suggest movement from thought to action? - 5) The School Administrator will assess the warning signs by evaluating the associated oral, written or electronic threatening communications. - 6) The School Administrator will recommend appropriate action. - 7) As soon as the physical safety of those involved has been insured, attention will turn to meeting the emotional and psychological needs of students and staff. - 8) Crisis intervention may be necessary and appropriate.
+- 7) As soon as the physical safety of those involved has been insured, attention will turn to meeting the emotional and psychological needs of students and staff. - 8) Crisis intervention may be necessary and appropriate.